If you are the proud owner of an adorable Maine Coon cat, you will likely have noticed their unique behaviors.

-For example, a Maine Coon might be grooming themselves when they lose track of what they’re doing and end up with their tongue protruding, with a puzzled expression on their face.
+For example, a Maine Coon might be grooming itself when they lose track of what they’re doing and end up with its tongue protruding, with a puzzled expression on its face.

-Your cat may be overheated if they’re blepping and panting at the same time.
+Your cat may be overheated if they are blepping and panting at the same time.

 Cats sweat through their paws, and if they become overheated, they stick their tongue out to cool themselves.